distributeaid/distributeaid.org/content/blocks/fundraisers/ukraine-response.md

     people displaced by the war in Ukraine. '

 ---
-Since Russia invaded Ukraine in February 2022, Distribute Aid has built a Ukraine Response Project to support emergency relief groups in Ukraine and the bordering regions including: Poland, Moldova, and Romania.
+Since Russia invaded Ukraine in February 2022, Distribute Aid has built a Ukraine Response Project to support emergency relief groups in Ukraine and the bordering regions including Poland, Moldova, and Romania.

-What has this project achieved so far?
+###### What has this project achieved so far?

 * We have coordinated 10 end-to-end shipments of requested critical aid to groups in Moldova and Ukraine.
 * Via extensive outreach, we have gained an overarching understanding of the different aid groups across regions, what they provide, and their capacity.